Skip to content

 }

-// Register the mock consumer
+// Register the consumer class with the message types it handles.

 const registry = module.get<ConsumerRegistry>(DI_TOKENS.ConsumerRegistry)